 This question often revolves around the mind of new candidates, as the term ‘Masonic Tax’ is often discussed in the media.

-Today, we will try to explain everything regarding how this entire society works and whether its members are tax exempt… So, keep on reading.
+Today, we will try to explain everything regarding how this entire society works and whether its members are tax-exempt.

 Freemasons and their lodges deal with courts on a consistent basis.
-In some region, you are utterly tax-free, but recent rulings are compelling the USA and UK Freemasons to pay taxes.
+In some regions, you are utterly tax-free, but recent rulings are compelling the USA and UK Freemasons to pay taxes.

 The membership cost of those lodges won’t be considered a tax-deductible expense.